aamc.org does not support this web browser.

 Maternal Health Equity Workshop: From Story to Data to Action

-On May 18th, this virtual follow-up event from the Maternal Health Incubator will bring together clinical care, research, public health, and technology to explore AI tools like natural language processing for improving qualitative maternal health equity data.
-Registration is now open!
+On May 18th, this virtual follow-up event from the Maternal Health Incubator brought together clinical care, research, public health, and technology to explore AI tools like natural language processing for improving qualitative maternal health equity data.

 Happy Black mother and father with their small child playing on the floor with blocks and a stuffed toy.